vuongducphuong/documentation/content/applications/finance/accounting/reporting/silverfin.rst

 To configure this integration, you need to input the following data into your Silverfin account:

 - user's email address
-- :ref:`Odoo API key <silverfin/api-key>`
+- :ref:`Leansoft API key <silverfin/api-key>`
 - URL of the Leansoft database
 - name of your Leansoft database

 .. _silverfin/api-key:

-Odoo API key
+Leansoft API key
 ------------

-You can create Leansoft external API keys either :ref:`for a single database <silverfin/api-singledb>` (hosting: Leansoft Online, On-premise, and Odoo.sh) or :ref:`for multiple databases managed by a user
+You can create Leansoft external API keys either :ref:`for a single database <silverfin/api-singledb>` (hosting: Leansoft Online, On-premise, and Leansoft.sh) or :ref:`for multiple databases managed by a user
 <silverfin/api-multipledb>` (hosting: Leansoft Online).

 .. important::